The Development of Polyester.

-Polyester fibers or threads are made using a spinning process.
+Fibers or threads of this material are made using a spinning process.
 There are two types of spinning processes.
 One is the filament type, where long fibers are twisted together, and the spun types, in which short pieces of fiber are combined to form something called “staple.”
 These processes allow for material blends to be made using cotton or wool spun in with the polyester.

 Synthetic fabrics like polyester are often criticized for having a less natural feel than fabrics such as cotton, silk, or wool.
-However, polyester does have some distinct advantages over natural fibers.
-Polyester is wrinkle resistant, more durable and has high color retention.
+However, it does have some distinct advantages over natural fibers.
+It is wrinkle resistant, more durable and has high color retention.
 Synthetic fibers also can exhibit superior water, wind and environmental resistance.
-For this reason, polyester is often used in tents, outdoor clothing such as windbreakers and parkas, and umbrellas.
+For this reason, polyester is often used in tents, outdoor clothing such as windbreakers, parkas, and umbrellas.
 Polyester fabrics have come to replace some of the old school natural fabrics.
 For example, “China silk “ is the term used by the textile industry for fabrics made of 100% polyester that closely resemble the sheen, drape, and durability of insect-derived silk.

-Polyesters can be thermoplastics or thermosets.
+This material can be a thermoplastic or thermoset.
 Most polyesters are thermoplastics, meaning they may change their shape with the application of heat.
-Polyester is combustible at high temperatures but tends to shrink away from flames and is self-extinguishing upon ignition.
+It is combustible at high temperatures but tends to shrink away from flames and is self-extinguishing upon ignition.
 So just leave your windbreakers off of the ironing board!

 Unsaturated polyesters (UPR) are thermoset resins.
 They are used for non-metallic body fillers, fiberglass laminating resins, and casting materials.
 Fiberglass-reinforced unsaturated polyesters are used in a wide range of applications including the bodies of yachts and automobiles.

-Fabrics and threads made of polyester are used widely in apparel, home furnishings, and in commercial applications.
+Fabrics and threads made of this plastic are used widely in apparel, home furnishings, and in commercial applications.
 Some examples include blankets and hats, bed sheets, and computer mouse pads.
 Industrial polyester fibers are made into ropes, safety belts, tire reinforcements, and conveyor belts.
-Polyester is also used to make bottles, films, and holograms.
-It is used as a wood finish on pianos, guitars, and yacht interiors.
+It is also used to make bottles, films, and holograms.
+It liquid form it is used as a wood finish on pianos, guitars, and yacht interiors.

 Questions?
 Comments?
 Let me know in the comments section below.